metakgp/metacandy/README.md

 ### Installation instructions

-Assuming `/var/www/html` to be the root of your MedaiWiki Installation.
+Assuming `/var/www/html` to be the root of your MediaWiki Installation:

 ```sh
 cd /var/www/html/skins